Monday, February 10, 2025

 About Me

-Fiction had to take a back seat to the more technical writing required in a thirty-year career within the Defense Department, active-duty and civilian.
-In the course of a career learning foreign languages, cultures, history, and more, he focused more and more on teaching effective communication, and capped off his tenure by writing The Neglected Giant: Agnes Meyer Driscoll (link current as of November 2024), the free, award-winning, published biography of a pioneering codebreaker.
-Before retiring he had a short story published in a regional anthology; not long after, and then since retiring, he has self-published numerous novels, novellas and collections, all of which are free ebooks.
+He capped off his tenure by writing The Neglected Giant: Agnes Meyer Driscoll, the free, award-winning, published biography of a pioneering codebreaker.
+Before retirement he had a short story published in a regional anthology; not long after, and then since retiring, he has self-published numerous novels, novellas and collections, all of which are free ebooks.
 For ten years he posted thought pieces, free fiction and more at kevinwadejohnson.blogspot.com; most of these articles have been moved to ebooks.

 Those ebooks and the others are at http://self.gutenberg.org/Authors/KevinWadeJohnson.